Rubin Carter: Arrest and conviction

 The defense, led by Raymond A. Brown, focused on inconsistencies in the evidence given by eyewitnesses Marins and Bello.
 He also produced witnesses who confirmed Carter and Artis were still in the Nite Spot at the time of the shootings.
 The all-white jury convicted both men of first-degree murder, with a recommendation of mercy, so that they were not sentenced to death.
-Judge Samuel Larner imposed one concurrent and two consecutive life sentences on Carter, and three concurrent life sentences on Artis.
+Judge Samuel Larner imposed three life sentences upon each defendant.
+Two consecutive life sentences were imposed upon Carter, with the third life sentence to be concurrent with the second life term.
+As to Artis, the three life terms were concurrent.